ericlilienstein/git_lessons/collaboration/collaborator.md

 git-flow is an extension of working with branches.

 after you make a pull request, you don't have to resubmit it.

+This change was made without running 'git pull upstream development'